yanivnizan/knowledge-base/src/documents/ios/profile/Profile_Events.html.md

 ### SOCIAL ACTION FINISHED

-The event `EVENT_UP_SOCIAL_ACTION_FINISHED` will be fired when a social action has finished successfully.
+The event `EVENT_UP_SOCIAL_ACTION_FINISHED` will be triggered when a social action has finished successfully.

 ``` objectivec
 // observe the event: